Trisssoil/3rd-Order-Markov-Gene-Classifier/README.md

 *t*-test indicates a statistically significant difference between protein-coding sequences and shuffled controls, demonstrating the model’s ability to distinguish gene-like sequence structure.

+## Disclaimer
+The programs are partly wrote and debugged from Chat GPT.
+The gene sequences are downloaded from NCBI.